MicrosoftDocs/EMDocs/EMDocs/Solutions/protect-office365-data-with-intune.md

 ### How to implement this solution
 The rest of this solution is divided into the following sections that show you how to protect Office 365 company data with Intune:
 - **Enroll mobile devices and Windows PCs into management**.
-This solution requires that devices are managed by Microsoft Intune and this section shows you how to enroll them into management (iOS, Android, Android for Work, and Windows PCs).
+This section describes how to enroll devices  (iOS, Android, Android for Work, and Windows PCs) into management with Intune so that you deploy policies to them that protect Office 365 company data.
 - **Secure access to Office 365 services**.
-Learn about Intune compliance policies and how to manage conditional access to the Exchange Online and SharePoint online Office 365 services.
+In this section you can learn about Intune compliance policies and how to manage conditional access to the Exchange Online and SharePoint online Office 365 services.
 - **Protect company data**.
-This section describes how to use app protection policies for Android and iOS devices, and also how to leverage Windows Information Protection (WIP) policies to safeguard company app data on Windows 10 PCs managed as devices by Intune.
+This section shows you how to use app protection policies for Android and iOS devices, and also how to leverage Windows Information Protection (WIP) policies to safeguard company app data on Windows 10 PCs managed as devices by Intune.
 - **Selectively wipe company data**.
-This section describes how to remove company apps and data from devices when they are no longer needed for work or have been stolen.
+This section helps you learn how to remove company apps and data from devices when they are no longer needed for work or have been lost or stolen.

 ## Enroll mobile devices and Windows PCs into management